Owls in Massachusetts

 With its large size and impressive wingspan of up to 5 feet, the Great Horned Owl is one of the dominant predators in the Arkansas wilderness.
 It is a skilled hunter, capable of taking on prey much larger than itself, including rabbits, squirrels, and even other birds.
 Its silent flight and excellent vision make it a stealthy and efficient predator.

-If you’re hoping to catch a glimpse of the Great Horned Owl in Arkansas, there are a few key areas where you’re more likely to find them.
-They prefer to inhabit wooded areas, such as forests or dense wooded swamps.
+If you’re hoping to glimpse the Great Horned Owl in Arkansas, there are a few key areas where you’re more likely to find them.
+They prefer to inhabit wooded areas like forests or densely wooded swamps.
 Look for them near open fields or grasslands, as they often perch on tree branches to scan the surroundings for potential prey.

 Best Spots for Great Horned Owl Sightings in Arkansas